danb35/freenas-iocage-caddy/README.md

 - DNS_CERT indicate use of DNS validation for Let's Encrypt.
 If used, it must be set to 1.
 - DNS_PLUGIN: If DNS_CERT is set, DNS_PLUGIN must contain the name of the DNS validation plugin you'll use with Caddy to validate domain control.
 At this time, the only valid value is cloudflare.
 - DNS_TOKEN: If DNS_CERT is set, this must be set to a properly-scoped Cloudflare API Token.
 You will need to create an API token through Cloudflare's dashboard, which must have "Zone / Zone / Read" and "Zone / DNS / Edit" permissions on the zone (i.e., the domain) you're using for your installation.
 See [this documentation](https://github.com/libdns/cloudflare) for further details.

+In addition, there are some other options which have sensible defaults, but can be adjusted if needed.
+These are:

+- JAIL_NAME: The name of the jail, defaults to "caddy"
+- CONFIG_PATH: This is the path to your Caddyfile, defaults to $POOL_PATH/caddy.
+- INTERFACE: The network interface to use for the jail.
+Defaults to vnet0.
+- VNET: Whether to use the iocage virtual network stack.
+Defaults to on.
+CERT_EMAIL is the email address Let's Encrypt will use to notify you of certificate expiration, or for occasional other important matters.
+This is optional.
+If you are using Let's Encrypt, though, it should be set to a valid address for the system admin.

 ### Execution